Tipping in Mexico is customary. It is something that you will need to do every day of your trip.

 Gas Station Workers

-Gas station workers in Mexico offer you full-service treatment.
+If you are renting a car in Mexico, you will need to stop by a gas station at some point.
+Gas station workers here offer you full-service treatment.
 In other words, when you pull up to the gas pump, they will ask what you need and fill your car for you.

 Do you have any additional questions about tipping in Mexico or about planning a trip here generally?
 Feel free to reach out and we will get back to you ASAP.